 Contact: Jack Maniloff

 First Unitarian of Rochester is a member congregation of the Unitarian Universalist Association (UUA), which is made up of over 1000 congregations and is headquartered in Boston, Massachusetts.
-Our church is also a member congregation of the St. Lawrence District (SLD) of the UUA, 34 congregations in upstate New York one in northern Pennsylvania, is headquartered in Buffalo.
+Our church is also a member congregation of the UUA’s Central East Region.

-Members attend the UUA General Assembly and the Annual General Meeting of the St. Lawrence District as delegates or observers.
-There are District workshops held around the state in areas of interest such as social justice, religious education, and worship and the arts.
-The District website and calendar lists these events, and they are also featured in our weekly connections newsletter.
+Members attend the UUA General Assembly and Annual Meeting as delegates or observers.
+There are workshops held around the state in areas of interest such as social justice, religious education, and worship and the arts.
+The Central East Region website and calendar lists these events, and they are also featured in our weekly connections newsletter.